p2ppsr/pushdrop-tokenator/README.md

 Developers can easily use PushDropTokenator as a base class and derive specialized class with new functionalty for dealing with a particular token type.
 For example, EmailTokenator is a class that is derived from PushDropTokenator for sending and receiving email tokens peer-to-peer.
 ScribeTokenator is another example for exchanging Scribe notes

 PushDropTokenator is a powerful tool for creating Bitcoin powered applications that involve the transfer of digital assets.
 It is an excellent example of how Tokenator's base-level class can be extended to create specialized tokens that solve real-world problems.
-With PushDropTokenator, users can efficiently and securely share and transfer ownership of any type of digital asset.

 ## Example Usage